skx/sos/README.md

 which allows files to be uploaded, and later retrieved by ID.

-Files can be replicated across a number hosts to ensure redundancy, and despite the naive implementation it does  scale millions of files.
+Files can be replicated across a number hosts to ensure redundancy, and despite the naive implementation it does scale to millions of files.

 The code written in [golang](http://golang.com/), easing deployment.